Designated Winter Tire & Chain Routes

-Winter tires or chains are required on most routes in British Columbia from October 1 to March 31.
-For select highways, including mountain passes and rural routes in high snowfall areas, the date will be extended until April 30 to account for early-spring snowfall.
+Winter tires or chains are required on most routes in British Columbia from October 1 to April 30.
+For select highways not located through mountain passes and/or high snowfall areas, tire and chain requirements end March 31.

 These routes are marked with regulatory signs posted on numbered and un-numbered highways throughout the province.
 We reserve the right to restrict travel at any time of the year depending on road conditions.

 These signs are enforced by the police, ministry or other enforcement officials.
-Motorists who are not compliant may be turned away, and be subject to a fine.
+Motorists who are not compliant may be turned away and fined.

 The following maps show designated routes where winter tires and chains are required between October 1 to March 31 and where those dates may be extended to between October 1 to April 30.